thomashope/thomashope_xyz/src/2021/mac-cursor-speed.md

+title: Mac Cursor Speed
+description: Increase the cursor speed on mac above what is allowed in the UI.

 # Faster Cursor on Mac

 My cursor speed was too slow, but I already had the speed maxed out in System Preferences.